gSchool/lti-dotnet-react-week-2/checkpoints/04-tdd-in-javascript.md

 ### JS TDD in JavaScript

+* Test the quiz a from Monday.
-Using JavaScript and TDD in JavaScript, test the quiz and add any new functionality you weren't able to add before.
+* Add any new functionality you weren't able to add before.
+(Write your tests first.)
+* Get `this.divide` to not "explode" when 0 is passed in after the first element.

 Submit the github repo containing your work on TDD in JavaScript below.

 ##### !end-question